 Mr. McNamara also is actively involved in the firm’s high-profile pro bono litigation, including:

-- National Association for the Advancement of Colored People v.
-Donald J. Trump, President of the United States: Cohen Milstein is representing the NAACP and two unions in a lawsuit against President Donald J. Trump, Department of Homeland Security and other U.S. immigration enforcement agencies and their efforts to terminate the Deferred Action for Childhood Arrivals (DACA) program.
+- NAACP v.
+Donald J. Trump, President of the United States (D.D.C.): Cohen Milstein is representing the NAACP and two unions in a lawsuit against President Donald J. Trump, Department of Homeland Security and other U.S. immigration enforcement agencies and their efforts to terminate the Deferred Action for Childhood Arrivals (DACA) program.

 Prior to joining Cohen Milstein in 2001, Mr. McNamara was a litigation associate at an international defense firm, specializing in pharmaceutical and product liability cases.
 He started his career at New York City's Legal Aid Society, defending indigent criminal defendants at trial and on appeal.